julrich/Obsmd-Life-Manager/02 Action/01 Tasks/2023-  Wk 1 Tasks.md

 - [x] Move overdue tasks, preferrably in accordance with GTD ⏫ 📅 2023-01-08 ✅ 2023-01-09

-- [ ] Get all flagged emails in Outlook into tasks / notes 🔼 📅 2023-01-31

 - [ ] Get a better deskmat covering mouse and keyboard space 🔼 📅 2023-02-15

 - [x] Check why there's a docker container for MOSP running after boot 🔼 📅 2023-01-11 ✅ 2023-01-11